mattvinks/spark-labs/graphx/build-graph/README.md

 ## Lab n.n : GraphX

 ### OverView
-We will be running solutions for graphs using GraphX
+We will be constructing graphs and doing basic operations on them

 ### Depends On
 None